swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 <a name="identity-provider-user-interface"></a>
 ## 3. Identity Provider User Interface

-This profile does not state any requirements on how the user interface for an Identity Provider implementing BankID services should be implemented other than the statements listed in the sub sections below.
+This profile does not state any requirements on how the user interface for an Identity Provider implementing BankID services should be implemented other than the statements listed in the subsections below.

 <a name="general-requirements"></a>
 ### 3.1.
 General Requirements